 What’s a Growth Marketing Agency?

-A marketing agency is the umbrella term for an external company or firm that helps you develop and implement marketing strategies and solutions, all in the name of driving more business.
-Growth marketing agencies fall under that umbrella.
-But not all marketing agencies are growth marketing agencies.
+Growth marketing agencies fall under the larger umbrella of marketing agencies, and while all growth agencies are marketing agencies, not all marketing agencies are growth marketing agencies.
 For example, Branding Agencies, Design Agencies, Web Agencies, and Marketing Research firms are all types of marketing agencies that are NOT growth marketing agencies.
 The services they provide do not directly drive lead generation and net new customers for their clients.

-Growth marketing agencies focus especially on helping companies scale in size and revenue.
-They’re usually not limited to the typical marketing activities, like content creation.
-Instead, these agencies like to align with sales to implement strategies that get everyone on the same page and create a seamless funnel that leads to more business.
+Growth marketing agencies focus on helping companies scale in size and revenue.
+They’re not limited to typical marketing activities, like content creation.
+Instead, these agencies like to align with sales to implement growth strategies that get everyone on the same page and create a seamless funnel that drives lead generation and more business.

 II.
 How to Find the Right Growth Marketing Agency